 Paul Verhesen, president and CEO, Clark Builders

 As President and CEO of Clark Builders (2005 – 2019), Paul grew Clark Builders to one of the top general contractors in Canada.
 A strategic leader, Paul values innovation, technology and continuous improvement.
-He is a past board member on the Canadian Construction Association and past chair of the Edmonton Construction Association.
-Paul holds a bachelor of science in civil engineering and maintains his Professional Engineering Certification with APEGA and continues to support Clark Builders as a Board Director.
+He is a past board member of the Canadian Construction Association and past chair of the Edmonton Construction Association/Alberta Construction Association.
+Paul holds a Bachelor of Science in civil engineering and maintains his Professional Engineering Certification with APEGA and continues to support Clark Builders as a Board Director.

-Jason Wright, training co-ordinator, Sheet Metal Workers Local 8, and acting president, Building Trades of Alberta Training Society
+Jason Wright, director, Education & Apprenticeship, Sheet Metal Workers Local 8 and president, Building Trades of Alberta Training Society

 A sheet metal journeyperson who also holds a Red Seal, Jason has worked across western Canada in the residential, commercial and industrial sectors, and as an educator.
 He is currently the director of education and apprenticeship for the Sheet Metal Workers International Association in Alberta and is active in training, coaching and tutoring apprentices in multiple disciplines.
 He is a national construction safety officer and a certified Oil Sands Safety Association instructor, sits on several provincial and national trades boards, and collaborates with Alberta Apprenticeship and Industry Training to improve and enhance legislation, curriculum and exams for new and changing trades.